waxx567/working-folder/dashboard/PROCESS.md

 Must-haves:
 Light and dark mode
-Must look good on mobile, tablet and normal size computer screens Custom colours for the user for a uniue experience Easier to use than other book-keeping apps and intuitive for those not familiar with online accounting
+Must look good on mobile, tablet and normal size computer screens Custom colours for the user for a unique experience Easier to use than other book-keeping apps and intuitive for those not familiar with online accounting

 Nice-to-haves: